nullvalue0/WiRSa/README.md

 ## Flashing the Firmware
 If you have a WiRSa and want to upgrade the firware to the latest version found here, you have 2 options...
 1. Install the Arduino software and download the [/Firmware/WiRSa/WiRSa.ino](/Firmware/WiRSa/WiRSa.ino) file.
 Load the .ino file and compile/upload to the device.
 You may need to resolve some library dependencies.
 2. Much simpler way is to download the precompiled binary at [/Firmware/WiRSa/WiRSa.ino.d1_mini.bin](/Firmware/WiRSa/WiRSa.ino.d1_mini.bin).
 Download [NodeMCU-PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases) and use it to upload the new version.
+In the NodeMCU-PyFlasher software, simply choose the COM port, select the .bin file, and change the Baud rate to 921600.
+The other options can remain default, click Flash NodeMCU.

 For programming, remove the 2 white jumpers.
 This disables the RS232-TTL converter which sometimes causes interference when programming.
 After programming, replace jumpers for normal use.